 We believe that all students have the right to be taught in a safe environment to enable them to optimise their learning and achievement.
 We expect all students to have respect for themselves and others and work to ensure everyone in our community feels safe, valued, and supported.
-The school promotes the values of honesty, acceptance, inclusion, and fairness within a caring, restorative, and nurturing environment.
-From September 2021 we have included Relationships and Sex Education in the school timetable, in line with DfE guidance and the national curriculum.
+The school/college promotes the values of honesty, acceptance, inclusion, and fairness within a caring, restorative, and nurturing environment.

-Students at our school have a variety of needs, some being very complex.
+Students at our school/college have a variety of needs, some being very complex.
 We aim to provide a high level of pastoral care and support for all students and encourage appropriate and cooperative behaviour.